 We also want to highlight that, in most of the coded computation schemes in the literature, encoding is executed in PS in a centralized manner, and coded submatrices are distributed to workers; however, in our proposed strategy, as explained in Section \ref{RCS}, encoding step can be executed in a decentralized manner.
 Such local encoding provides two key advantages; first, it is possible to dynamically change the codewords over time based on the realization of the straggler behaviour \cite{CC.34}, which is particularly desired when the straggler behavior is correlated over time; second, as further explained in Section \ref{section:coded_comm}, it allows us to extend the CCPR strategy to more general distributed learning problems.

-To the best of our knowledge, the partial recovery approach was first introduced in our preliminary study \cite{CC.13}, and in this work, we extend our study and provide a more comprehensive analysis.
-Our contributions in this paper can be summarized as follows: \begin{itemize} \item We provide a general framework, and highlight certain design principles to efficiently employ partial recovery in a coded computation scenario, particularly with MMC. \item Based on these design principles, we introduce {\em random circularly shifted (RCS) codes} for distributed matrix-vector multiplication. \item We provide a generalization of RCS codes to the distributed implementation of more general computation tasks (beyond matrix-vector multiplication) by proposing a gradient coding scheme with partial computation. \item Through numerical experiments in a linear regression problem, we show that RCS codes outperform existing distributed learning schemes across straggling workers, and also present the trade-offs between the update accuracy, communication latency and computation time achieved by these codes. \end{itemize}
+To the best of our knowledge, the partial recovery approach was first introduced in our preliminary work \cite{CC.13}.
+In this paper, we extend this approach and provide a more comprehensive analysis.
+Our specific contributions can be summarized as follows: \begin{itemize} \item We provide a general framework, and highlight certain design principles to efficiently employ partial recovery in a coded computation scenario, particularly with MMC. \item Based on these design principles, we introduce {\em random circularly shifted (RCS) codes} for distributed matrix-vector multiplication. \item We provide a generalization of RCS codes to the distributed implementation of computation tasks beyond matrix-vector multiplication by proposing a gradient coding scheme with partial computation. \item Through numerical experiments in a linear regression problem, we show that RCS codes outperform existing distributed learning schemes across straggling workers, and also present the trade-offs between the update accuracy, communication latency and computation time achieved by these codes. \end{itemize}